Risk Management Office

 How to report an incident involving a state driver

-The driver must complete and submit the online State Driver Vehicle Collision Report within 48 hours, then download the submitted form (SF 137) and either email or hand deliver a copy to your supervisor and The Evergreen State College, Associate Vice President of Business Services, Risk Management Office, L1125
+The driver must complete and submit the online report within 48 hours, then download the submitted form (SF 137) and give it to your supervisor and The Evergreen State College, Associate Vice President of Business Services, Risk Management Office, L1125.

 Purchase of Insurance

 The college purchases commercial insurance in certain circumstances.

 - Property Insurance: This covers insured property for all risks of direct physical loss or damage to the property.
 Property covered includes housing buildings (under bond indenture), the President's residence, the Childcare Center, the College Activities Building (CAB), and the Tacoma Campus.

 - Loss of Rents: The College purchases loss of rents insurance on all College housing facilities.
 This insurance is to provide a continuation of rental income on housing facilities in the event of fire or other hazards.